Paperspace/Docs/get-started/quick-start/README.md

 **Note:** We recommend stashing your API key with `gradient apiKey XXXXXXXXXXXXX` or you can add your API key as an option on each command.
 See [Connecting Your Account](install-the-cli.md#connecting-your-account).
 {% endhint %}

-The following command will create and start a Workflow that will run a sample project.
-Be sure to replace `<your-workflow-id>` with your **Workflow ID** and `<your-cluster-id>` with your **Cluster ID**.

-Behind the scenes, your Workflow will be executed on your cluster.
+Behind the scenes, your Workflow will be executed on the Gradient public cluster.
 Congratulations!
 You ran your first Workflow on Gradient 🚀

 ## Explore the rest of the platform